-If the stated event occurs, then an interest initially registered as a prospective international interest will automatically become an international interest and it will be treated as registered from the time of registration of the prospective international interest, provided that such registration was still current immediately before the international interest was constituted under Article 7 of the Convention.121 No additional registration is required when the international interest comes into being as a result of the stated event having occurred.
-Furthermore, Article III of the Protocol specifically extends the provisions relating to prospective international interests to cover prospective sales.122
+If the stated event occurs, then an interest initially registered as a prospective international interest will automatically become an international interest and it will be treated as registered from the time of registration of the prospective international interest, provided that such registration was still current immediately before the international interest was constituted under Article 7 of the Convention.
+124 No additional registration is required when the international interest comes into being as a result of the stated event having occurred.
+Furthermore, Article III of the Protocol specifically extends the provisions relating to prospective international interests to cover prospective sales.
+125

 Practice Note: Several major aircraft manufacturers refuse to consent to prospective registrations in connection with the sale of new aircraft.
 These manufacturers will only consent to the registration of a sale after they have received the sale proceeds for the related aircraft.
-In addition, if the applicable connecting factor in respect of an interest in an airframe is the result of the anticipated registration of such airframe in a Contracting State, a party's ability to register such interest at the International Registry may be limited if a registration requires an authorisation code from an authorised entry point (and such code may not be available until a registration mark is assigned to such airframe).123
+In addition, if the applicable connecting factor in respect of an interest in an airframe is the result of the anticipated registration of such airframe in a Contracting State, a party's ability to register such interest at the International Registry may be limited if a registration requires an authorisation code from an authorised entry point (and such code may not be available until a registration mark is assigned to such airframe).126

-It is important to note that a person searching the International Registry will not be able to differentiate between an international interest and a prospective international interest as the priority search certificate will merely evidence that the creditor and the debtor have registered an international interest in the aircraft object.124 Though for statistical purposes the registrant is required to state whether what is being registered is an international interest or a prospective international interest this is not a requirement of the regulations themselves, nor does the choice have a legal effect, so that an erroneous statement will not vitiate the registration.125 In either case,
+It is important to note that a person searching the International Registry will not be able to differentiate between an international interest and a prospective international interest as the priority search certificate will merely evidence that the creditor and the debtor have registered an international interest in the aircraft object.
+The Official Commentary states "Though for statistical purposes the registrant is required to state whether what is being registered is an international interest or a prospective international interest this is not a requirement of the regulations themselves, so that an erroneous statement will not vitiate the registration..."
+In either case, the applicable searching party has received notice that it may not have the desired priority and must therefore make further inquiries.

-122 Article III of the Protocol.
+125 Article III of the Protocol.
 The efficacy of a registration of a prospective international interest or sale may nonetheless be impacted by applicable national law.
 For airframes registered in the United States, for example, the transaction contemplated by the prospective international interest or sale must be consummated (and final documentation must be filed with the U.S. Federal Aviation Administration) within 60 days of filing the notice of such interest in order for the prospective international interest or sale to remain valid.
 49 U.S.C. § 44,107(e)(2)(B).
 This requirement puts a limitation on the availability of prospective registrations in the context of U.S.-registered aircraft as in the event that the actual documents are not filed with the FAA by the end of the 60-day period, the prospective registration would cease to be valid.
 This requirement is at odds with the terms and spirit of the Convention and creates a potential conflict between the Convention (which presumably would find the interest valid and effective) and national law (which might call into question the validity of such interest).

-123 See Section V.A. herein.
+126 See Section V.A. herein.